LucianoArgolo22/LucianoArgolo22/README.md

 # Some of my Main Projects :

 ### End to End develop.
-Rest API connected to database (MySql) that loads batch of rows into database, and generates Dashboards Metrics with Grafana:
+Rest API connected to database (MySql) that loads batch of rows into database, generates Metrics, and with Grafana Dashboards for Metrics and data visualization:
   - Tools Used:
     - Laguage: Python
     - Framework: Flask